plum-umd/java-sketch/README.md

 pre-built `codegen.jar` is provided.

 You can build it by yourself if you want to.
-Make sure your environment is set up properly.
+Again, make sure your environment is set up properly.
 If you are using Sketch from source:
 ```
 export SKETCH_HOME=/path/to/sketch-frontend